 If you don’t have time to check for roof leaks, hire a roofing contractor instead.
 Have them examine the entire area of the roof at least twice a year to uncover any possible cracks, gaps, or crevices where rainwater might seep in.
 These routine checkups ensure your roofing can stand strong against harsh weather conditions.

-Also, call a professional mold remover to check your home for possible roof leak mold buildup.
+Also, call a professional mold remover or pressure washing company that does soft wash roof cleaning in Austin TX to wash off the mold buildup, thus extending the life of your roof by several years.
 Preventing mold growth is much cheaper and easier than mold remediation.
 Remember, the goal is to reduce your exposure to harmful fungi which may cause health issues.

 Hometown Roofing ATX